top of page

 If your SVG contains spaces, #, %, quotes, or non-ASCII characters, your utf8 string can break.

-• Experiment and adjust this part because of the width/height:
+• Experiment and adjust this part due to width/height.

-(If you’re seeing a “broken image” icon in the table, it’s usually encoding or invalid SVG markup.)
+(If you see a “broken image” icon in the table, it’s usually due to encoding or invalid SVG markup.)

-Tables and matrices are the most stable place for SVG measures.
+Tables and matrices are the most stable places for SVG measures.
 Microsoft’s dynamic-image guidance focuses on these visuals (plus slicers and multi-row cards).
-Some newer/alternative visuals can be inconsistent across versions (community threads regularly mention regressions).
+Some newer or alternative visuals can be inconsistent across versions (community threads regularly mention regressions).

 Here’s a simple way to keep SVGs maintainable.